By: Andrew Harvan, JD, PAMED’s Legal & Regulatory Analyst

 New Online Licensure System

-Online renewal might look a little different this year.
+Online renewal will look a little different this year.
 The Pennsylvania Department of State's (DOS) Bureau of Professional and Occupational Affairs (BPOA) is transitioning to a new online licensing system.
-This new system, called the Pennsylvania Licensing System (PALS), will replace MyLicense—the state's current online licensing system.
+This new system, called the Pennsylvania Licensing System (PALS), will replace MyLicense—the state's previous online licensing system.

 BPOA hopes that PALS will make the online application and renewal process more user-friendly.
 Get PAMED’s complete description of PALS here.